Have a question for WOOF? E-mail us!

 remains though, is this aggression or not?
 It would be sad to see a dog not given the chance to find and live life in a loving home because of what was assumed to be aggressive/biting behavior.

-That said, the first step is to diagnose whether or not this is really an aggression problem.
+That said, the first step is to assess the behavior to determine whether or not this is really an aggression problem.
 It may be that this is more of a mouthy, impulsive, adolescent dog who's learned to use his mouth to gain attention/interaction problem rather than true aggressive behavior.
 In order to help this dog, it is very important that we talk in detail so that we know what we're really dealing with.
 What is his class instructor's assessment of the behavior?
 Does she feel that he truly is aggressive?

-Again, proper diagnosis is crucial at this point.
-Often times dogs are labeled as aggressive when they are not - on the other hand, sometimes true aggression is overlooked or minimized, with serious
+Again, proper assessment of this behavior is crucial as the first step.
+Often times dogs are labeled as aggressive when they are not - on the other hand, sometimes true aggression is overlooked or minimized, with serious consequences for all.
+If you live in the Metro-Detroit area, please contact us directly for additional help.

 I look forward to hearing from you, and helping however I can.